How To Lose Weight If Disabled

 3. Be Physically Active

 Having an active lifestyle is important in weight management.
-Being confined in a wheel chair does not mean that you will have to be a couch potato.
+Using a wheelchair does not mean that you will have to be a couch potato! – and weight loss for disabled is possible.

 Create an exercise plan that can accommodate your disability.
 Cardiovascular activities as well as muscle-strengthening exercises are ideal for weight loss.
 It will help you burn calories while increasing your strength and endurance.